 - “I think with work … your children are treated like a commodity … a package you drop off at school, but there is no provision for the package losing a shoe, or getting sick, feeling like a cuddle, dawdling over breakfast…”

-For all that everyone has the same quantity (1440 minutes a day), time pressure differentiates based on individual, cultural and political moderators (gender, age, employment and caring responsibilities being obvious examples).
+For all that everyone has the same quantity (1440 minutes a day), time pressure differentiates based on individual, cultural and political moderators (gender, age, employment, health, ability and caring responsibilities being obvious examples).

 The ‘Taylorisation’ of the title refers to scientific management of efficient workflows for productivity applied to family life.
 Think precise calendars, lists of tasks, household routines, rosters or timetables, and rewards or incentives.
 This work is overseen by a ‘time and motion’ expert who manages the temporal portfolios of individual family members.
 Sound familiar?